mdelcarlo/es-future/ES6/05-enhanced-object-literals/index.md

 ### Shorthand for Initializing Properties

 We will use an example to explain this.
-Let's create a getLaptop function.
-We are using a function here to make it easier for to pass variables.
+Let's create a getBook function.
+We are using a function here to title it easier for to pass variables.
 We are basically still creating an object.
 Prior to ES6, if we want to initialize a property in an object using object literals, we will do the following:

     ```js
     //ES5
-    function getLaptop(make, model, year) {
+    function getBook(title, author, year) {
         return {
-            make: make,
+            title: title,
-            model: model,
+            author: author,
             year: year
         }
     }

-    getLaptop("Apple", "MacBook", "2015");// {make: "Apple", model: "MacBook", year: "2015"}
+    getBook("Death on the Nile", "Agatha Christie", "1937");// {title: "Death on the Nile", author: "Agatha Christie", year: "1937"}
     ```

 So in the above function, the object that is being returned is created using object literals.
 The properties of this object are created by assigning the value of the parameters passed to their corresponding keys.
 Did you notice the repetition there?
 I did too.
 ES6 removes all of that repetition.
-Here's how we will write our getLaptop function;
+Here's how we will write our getBook function;

     ```js
-    function getLaptop(make, model, year) {
+    function getBook(title, author, year) {
         return {
-            make,
+            title,
-            model,
+            author,
             year
         }
     }

-    getLaptop("Apple", "MacBook", "2015"); // {make: "Apple", model: "MacBook", year: "2015"}
+    getBook("Death on the Nile", "Agatha Christie", "1937"); // {title: "Death on the Nile", author: "Agatha Christie", year: "1937"}
     ```

 Much more easier to write and read.
 What happens here is that it checks if the property key has a corresponding variable name and assigns the value of that variable to the property.
 Note that if no variable has the same name as the property key defined, we'll get an error.